-5.4 Procedures to be followed to reduce risks
+5.3.
+Procedures to be followed to reduce risks

-The Board requires the Master and through him staff, to adopt practices and procedures that provide maximum protection for minors in the care of the College.
+The Board requires the Master and through him the staff, to adopt practices and procedures that provide maximum protection for minors in the care of the College.
 This includes:

-- Working with Children Checks for all college staff; - requiring external clients to provide supervision of minors under their care; - arrangement of bookings to separate, as much as possible, residents and casual guests; - use of separate common rooms and bathrooms by non-residential staff wherever possible; - avoid any behaviour that could be reasonably interpreted as inappropriate touching; - whenever reasonably possible, have another adult present or close by when working in a one-to-one situation with a minor and avoid providing pastoral care or individual tuition in situations where minors are or feel isolated; - take particular care to respect the personal space of a minor when supervising the sleeping quarters of a minor; - will not supply alcohol or any controlled substance to a minor in the College; - ensure that their actions or language cannot be interpreted as sexualising a pastoral/professional relationship; - not by their actions or words ridicule, demean or intimidate a minor or threaten their sense of personal safety; - at all times provide a nurturing, safe environment that meets the needs of minors living away from their home whilst ensuring that safe practices in compliance with this policy are implemented.
+- Police checks for all non-pastoral staff; - Working with Children Checks for the Master, Deans, Senior Residents and Academic Tutors; - requiring external clients to provide supervision of minors under their care; - arrangement of bookings to separate, as much as possible, residents and casual guests; - use of separate common rooms and bathrooms by non-residential staff wherever possible; - avoid any behaviour that could be reasonably interpreted as inappropriate touching; - at all times have another adult present or close by when working in a one-to-one situation with a minor; - take particular care to respect the personal space of a minor when supervising the sleeping quarters of a minor; - will not supply alcohol or any controlled substance to a minor in the College;

+- ensure that their actions or language cannot be interpreted as sexualising a pastoral/professional relationship; - not by their actions or words ridicule, demean or intimidate a minor or threaten their sense of personal safety; - at all times provide a nurturing, safe environment that meets the needs of minors living away from their home whilst ensuring that safe practices in compliance with this policy are implemented.